-The Greenlight standards form the basis of the NSFT learning disability and / or Autism strategy which is called: Green light for Mental Health, which was launch on 3 October 2017.
+The Green Light standards form the basis of the NSFT learning disability and / or autism strategy which is called Green Light for Mental Health Services 2017-2021, which was launched in December 2017.

-It sets out NSFT intend to improve access and equality for people with learning disability and / or autism for the next five years.
+It sets out NSFT's intentions to improve access and equality for people with learning disability and / or autism over the next five years.

-This plan was written in partnership with Green Light champions, service users and partner organisations.
+This plan was written in partnership with Green Light Champions, service users, parents / carers and partner organisations.